 GOVET is the the name of the headquarters for international professional education cooperation at the Federal Institute for Vocational Training (BIBB).
 It runs alongside the bilateral vocational training cooperations of the Federal Ministry of Education and Research (BMBF), and its purpose is to act as a first point of call for queries relating to dual vocational training in Germany and abroad.
 On the other hand, this office is used as a “round table” for international vocational training cooperation.
 It organises regular meetings between the federal ministries responsible, the chamber organisations (DIHK and ZDH), the social partners (BDA and DGB) and the BIBB as well as representatives of the federal states.
 Its aim is to ensure a regular exchange of information and coherence between German actors in international vocational training cooperation.

-INCO-NETs) support the bi-regional dialogue between Europe and defined partner regions in order to strengthen the internationalisation of the European Research Area.
-Their aims include identifying and prioritising the research areas of cooperations, which are in the countries’ mutual interest and to the benefit of both.
-IncoNets create balanced partnerships between two regions and involve a number of different stakeholders from science, industry, governments and the public.
+This term was coined under the EU's 7th Framework Programme for Research an Development (FP7).
+INCO-Nets supported the bi-regional dialogue between Europe and defined partner regions in order to strengthen the internationalisation of the European Research Area.
+Their aims included identifying and prioritising the research areas of cooperations, which were in the countries’ mutual interest and to the benefit of both.
+INCO-Nets create balanced partnerships between two regions and involve a number of different stakeholders from science, industry, governments and the public.

 Project Management Agency

-Ministries, such as the Federal Ministry of Education and Research, commission so-called project management agencies with the technical and administrative management of R&D projects.
-The project management agencies advise applicants and support projects until they are completed.
+Ministries, such as the Federal Ministry of Education and Research, commission so-called project management agencies with the technical and administrative management of research projects.
+Project management agencies advise applicants and support projects until they are completed.

-The “Strategic Forum for International Science and Technology Cooperation, SFIC” is a forum for international research work.
-It is made up of high-ranking representatives of the member states and the European Commission who are to identify joint priorities in international cooperation, develop coherent approaches for internationalisation and define research priorities around regions and topics.
+The “Strategic Forum for International Science and Technology Cooperation” (SFIC) is an EU platform for international research cooperation.
+It is made up of high-ranking representatives of the member states and the European Commission who aim to identify joint priorities in international cooperation, develop coherent approaches for internationalisation and define research priorities around regions and topics.